novusabeo/Piet/README.md

 Then change the "file_name.script.new back to just .script and ./piet-compiler compiler-examples/somefile.script | piet-assembler > out.pnm should work in the main Piet directory.

+Also you can try just moving the scripts into the main directory.
+Temporary fix -- something about how MacOS Terminal operates.

 ---

 Piet interpreter